 An individual or family that has successfully completed the FSS program and received an escrow payment, may not participate a second time.
-A family or individual who participates in FSS, but fails to complete their contract may participate again and attempt to become self-sufficient, unless they are FUPY- Those participants forfeit their HCV upon the end of 60 months or termination whichever comes first.
+A family or individual who participates in FSS, but fails to complete their contract may participate again and attempt to become self-sufficient; unless they are FUPY- Those participants forfeit their HCV upon the end of 60 months or termination, whichever comes first.

-Accessibility: The Housing Authority will not deny any family eligible to participate the opportunity to apply for or participate in FSS on the basis of disability; race; color; religion; sex; source of income; familial status; national origin; or actual or perceived sexual orientation, gender identity, marital status and/or domestic partnership.
-Auxilliary aids such as interpreters, large print or readers will be provided to applicants and participants as needed to assure that all are given an equal opportunity to participate.
+Non-discrimination: The Housing Authority will not deny any family eligible to participate the opportunity to apply for or participate in FSS on the basis of disability, race, color, religion, sex, source of income, familial status, national origin, or actual or perceived sexual orientation, gender identity, marital status and/or domestic partnership.
 In addition, selection for participation in the Program will not depend upon the level of education, job history, job performance or credit history of the applicant.
 Individuals with disabilities may participate in the program and may graduate, even if they are unable to work.
 However, no FSS escrow will be established for the participant unless there is an increase in earned income.